bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	[picture of the battery enclosure with the stuff that comes in it neatly layed out next to it]

-1. Remove one battery cradle from the bubble wrap and apply one drop of threadlocker to the screw holes on the bottom of the cradle.
+1. Remove one battery cradle from the bubble wrap and apply one drop of thread-locker to the screw holes on the bottom of the cradle.

 	<img src="/brov2/cad/locktite-application-blind.png" class="img-responsive" style="max-width:700px" />